 Look for hidden recurring fees as well.
 Sometimes when you sign up for free trials, they end up automatically charging you each month once the trial ends.
-Small items like these can go unnoticed unless you are paying close attention to your monthly bank statements.
+So find and eliminate any monthly subscriptions.

 If you are paying for services like lawn cutting, try doing it yourself for a few months so you can pocket the extra cash.

-10. Downgrade your big ticket items
+21. Downgrade your big ticket items

 If you are driving around a brand new car with a big monthly payment trade it in!

 Buy a gently used car instead of a brand new one as a cheaper alternative.
 Saving money on big purchases like the car you drive is a great way to boost your financial well being and take charge of your life.
 You could even consider using public transportation for a while to really cut costs.